Why are kitten vaccinations important?

 When can I get my kitten vaccinated ?

 We offer kitten vaccinations from 8.00 am to 6.30 pm Monday – Friday and at weekends.

 How do I book a kitten vaccination appointment?

 Firstly, your pet needs to be registered with us.

-To register online – please complete our online registration form
+To register online – please complete our registration form (LINK)

 To register by phone – please call us on 0207 387 8134